 Are you concerned about climate change & want to make a difference?

-Would you like to gain work experience in the climate justice field?
+Would you like to gain experience working for climate justice?

-Apply for a Climate Justice Internship & get paid to do the work you care about!
+Get paid to do work you care about!

-SFSU Climate HQ’s Climate Justice Internship Program places undergraduate students in a semester-long paid internship with partner organizations committed to climate justice.
-Selected students will be matched with an organization to complete a project that advances that organization’s work and gives students the opportunity to learn from seasoned organizers, activists, advocates, and professionals.
+SFSU Climate HQ’s Climate Justice Internship Program places 15 undergraduate students in a semester-long paid internship with partner organizations committed to climate justice.
+Selected students will be matched with an organization to complete a project that advances that organization’s work and gives students the opportunity to learn from seasoned organizers, activists, advocates, and other professionals.
 We expect to match 2-5 students at each organization.
+Currently, students apply in fall semesters for internships in spring semesters.

 Important Information